VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 The toolkit automatically added [colliders](https://doc.stride3d.net/latest/en/manual/physics/colliders.html) for the ground and capsule, ensuring that the capsule doesn't fall through the ground but instead interacts realistically with the scene.

+{%- capture title -%}
+You can check the implementation of each [Stride toolkit extension](https://github.com/stride3d/stride-community-toolkit/tree/main/src/Stride.CommunityToolkit), which wraps some boilerplate code, and create your own custom implementation.
+{%- endcapture -%}
+{% include _alert.html type:'info' title:title %}

 Whew! 😅 Take a deep breath, and get ready for the next part of our journey.
 Up next: performance optimizations and more interactive elements. 🚀

 ## Step 9: Add Profiler - Performance! 📈